Learning From Arizona: How Your School Can Thrive Under Any Circumstances

-Do you relate to some of the problems we’ve highlighted here?
+Can you relate to some of the problems we’ve highlighted here?

 What are the other difficulties you’ve encountered in your school?

-Gather your teachers and discuss the things that you need to implement to improve your school.
+Gather your teachers, and discuss the things that you need to implement to improve your school.

 I would love to hear your ideas!